-- 1.2.5 Having these safeguards in place not only protects and promotes the welfare of children but also it enhances the confidence of our staff, volunteers, parents/carers and the general public. - 1.2.6 The School has systems to: - Prevent unsuitable people working with pupils; - Identify pupils who are at risk of and/or are likely to suffer significant harm and take appropriate action, and promote the welfare of pupils in need of additional support; - Promote safe practice and challenge poor and unsafe practice; - Protect students and staff from online risks; these include online safety education and training, policies and procedures governing the use of IT, and procedures to manage any incidents that occur; - Block access to websites deemed to be inappropriate or dangerous, and log all internet access on GDST devices.
-Logged access can be reported on for monitoring purposes, and flagged terms also trigger alerts which the DSL may investigate.
-Additionally, email messages between staff and students are scanned for inappropriate language and behaviour; - Deal with issues of confidentiality, information sharing and consent; - Ensure that staff do not, through their actions, place pupils at risk of harm, or place themselves at risk from an allegation of harm (e.g. by providing guidance on areas such as 1:1 tuition, sports coaching, conveying by car, inappropriate electronic communication).
+- 1.2.5 Having these safeguards in place not only protects and promotes the welfare of children but also it enhances the confidence of our staff, volunteers, parents/carers and the general public. - 1.2.6 The School has systems to: - Prevent unsuitable people working with pupils; - Identify pupils who are at risk of and/or are likely to suffer significant harm and take appropriate action, and promote the welfare of pupils in need of additional support; - Promote safe practice and challenge poor and unsafe practice; - Protect students and staff from online risks; these include online safety education and training, policies and procedures governing the use of IT, and procedures to manage any incidents that occur: - Provide filtering and monitoring in line with the guidance issued by the Department for Education in their filtering and monitoring standards; Deal with issues of confidentiality, information sharing and consent; - Ensure that staff do not, through their actions, place pupils at risk of harm, or place themselves at risk from an allegation of harm (e.g. by providing guidance on areas such as 1:1 tuition, sports coaching, conveying by car, inappropriate electronic communication).
 Relevant guidance can be found in the ATB Safeguarding Procedures (Part A Section 3: Code of Conduct).